Parallel-NetCDF/E3SM-IO/INSTALL.md

   benchmark program.
 For the F, G, and I cases, there are 3, 6, and 5 data decomposition text files, respectively.
 * See [utils/README](./utils) for instructions to run utility programs
-  + `dat2nc.c` to convert the decomposition map files to NetCDF CDF-5 files.
+  + `dat2nc` converts the decomposition map .dat files to NetCDF CDF-5 files.
-  + `dat2decomp.c` is more general utility program that can convert the decomposition map files in text format to an HDF5/NetCDF-4/BP file.
+  + `dat2decomp` is more general utility program that can convert the decomposition map .dat files in text format to a CDF5/HDF5/NetCDF-4/BP file.
+  + `decomp_copy` copies and converts a decomposition map file in an HDF5/NetCDF-4/BP format to a different format.

 ### Run command:
 * Example run commands using `mpiexec` and 16 MPI processes are given below.